 This Was the End

-This Was The End is a multimedia performance inspired by canonical Russian playwright Anton Chekhov’s Uncle Vanya.
+This Was The End was a multimedia performance inspired by canonical Russian playwright Anton Chekhov’s Uncle Vanya.
 In the play, Vanya asks, “What if I live to be 60?”
-This Was The End answers that question through a story told by four actors in their 60s.
-Director Mallory Catlett is in residence at EMPAC with sound designer G. Lucas Crane and video designer Keith Skretch to develop their theatrical production into a multimedia installation about memory and time.
+This Was The End answered that question through a story told by four actors in their 60s.
+Director Mallory Catlett was in residence at EMPAC with sound designer G. Lucas Crane and video designer Keith Skretch to develop their theatrical production into a multimedia installation about memory and time.

 Mallory Catlett is a New York-based creator and director of performance across disciplines.
 She is the Artistic Director of Restless NYC whose production of This Was The End won an Obie Award.
 Other works include City Council Meeting, a regional theater experiment in participatory democracy and multimedia music theater piece Red Fly/Blue Bottle that performed at EMPAC in 2010.
 She has shown her work in New York City at Here, Performance Space 122, Abrons Arts Center, and the Brooklyn Academy of Music.